 Urban Forestry Planning has been identified in the Town’s Five-Year Financial Plan as a three-year project.

-One of the first steps in Gibsons’ Urban Forestry management is the development of a Tree Preservation bylaw.
-This initiative is underway, with the proposed bylaw receiving first and second reading on July 7, 2020.
+One of the first steps in Gibsons’ Urban Forestry management was the development of a Tree Preservation bylaw which was adopted on September 18, 2020.

 An Urban Forest is defined in the bylaw as “the trees, forests, greenspace and related abiotic, biotic and cultural components located within the Town”.
 This means that Gibsons’ Urban Forest encompasses every tree within Town boundaries, not just the larger tracts of forest such as White Tower Park, Charman Lands, Gospel Rock conservation area and the Gibsons Creek Ravine.